MicrosoftDocs/WSL/WSL/tutorials/wsl-database.md

 - `sudo service mongodb stop` to stop running your database.

 > [!WARNING]
-> MongoDB uses the operating system's built-in init system.
+> In the example above we started MongoDB directly.
+Other tutorials start MongoDB using the operating system's built-in init system.
 You might see the command `sudo systemctl status mongodb` used in tutorials or articles.
-In order to remain lightweight, WSL does not include `systemd` (a service management system in Linux).
-Instead, it uses SysVinit to start services on your machine.
+Currently WSL does not have support for `systemd` (a service management system in Linux).
 You shouldn't notice a difference, but if a tutorial recommends using `sudo systemctl`, instead use: `sudo /etc/init.d/`.
-For example, `sudo systemctl status mongodb`, for WSL would be `sudo /etc/inid.d/mongodb status` ...or you can also use `sudo service mongodb status`.
+For example, `sudo systemctl status docker`, for WSL would be `sudo /etc/inid.d/docker status` ...or you can also use `sudo service docker status`.
+The installation instructions above install a version of MongoDB that doesn't include a script automatically in `/etc/init.d/` but you can download the init.d script for mongodb [from this source](https://github.com/mongodb/mongo/blob/master/debian/init.d), place that manually as a file at this path: `/etc/init.d/mongodb` and then you can start Mongo as a service using `sudo service mongodb start`.

 To run your Mongo database in a local server: